 Instructions

 - Wash and dry the quart of strawberries well.
-Hull the strawberries, the slice into ¼ to ⅜-inch thick slices, either crosswise or top-to-bottom (for full length slices).
+Hull the strawberries, then slice into ¼ to ⅜-inch thick slices, either crosswise or top-to-bottom (for full-length slices).

 - Arrange slices in single layers on dehydrator trays, leaving some space between each to allow airflow.
 If dehydrating in oven, arrange slices onto oven-safe, grid-style wire racks.